vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 endfunction()
 ```

-Currently, we error if the resource it outside the source directory.
+Currently, we error if the resource it outside of the source directory.
 That's
 pretty bad, but we'll get to that later, as it requires a bit of trickery to get
 right.